decred/dcrdocs/docs/glossary.md

 #### Coinbase transaction

 Every block which is mined contains a single coinbase transaction.
 This transaction will only have one input, and that is newly created Decred which constitutes the PoW and Treasury portions of the block reward.
 Coinbase transactions are part of the regular transaction tree, which means that they will be rejected if proof-of-stake voters vote to reject the block which contains them.
-Decred created in coinbase transactions cannot be spend until the coinbase maturity period has passed.
+Decred created in coinbase transactions cannot be spent until the coinbase maturity period has passed.

 #### Cold wallet

-A Decred wallet which is used to generate private keys and and store Decred whilst being completely offline.
+A Decred wallet which is used to generate private keys and store Decred whilst being completely offline.
 Methods of cold storage include generating a wallet on a computer which is never connected to the Internet, using a dedicated hardware wallet, or using a paper wallet.

 #### Command Line Interface (CLI)